axis7818/STAT312WordAnalyzer/WordComplexity.md

 * different letters having different weights \(z worth more than e\)

 Once we have gathered all of these parameters, we can pretty simply come up with an algorithm to compute a measure of "Word Complexity".

+## Current Algorithm

+$$
+u = number of unique characters in the word l = length of the word
+S = the word's Scrabble score
+r = number of repeated single characters
+R = number of repeated sequences of characters
+$$